WHAT YOU NEED TO KNOW BEFORE WRITING YOUR COMMON APPLICATION ESSAY.

 PROMPT 1: Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 If you are an African applicant, this essay is a very good way to tell admission officers of the diversity you bring to their class.
 The essay requires you to tell them of a MEANINGFUL part of who are, where you come from or what you love to do.
-So, your unique environment in terms of your neighborhood, like the slum you grew up in or the ethnically diverse community you hail from.
+So, your unique environment in terms of your neighbourhood, like the slum you grew up in or the ethnically diverse community you hail from.
 This essay should show how it may have influenced who you are or your motivations.
-It could even be a unique aspect of your tribe or family, your hair as a biracial or your experiences as a gay person living in Africa.
+It could even be a unique aspect of your tribe or family, your hair as a biracial, or your experiences as a gay person living in Africa.

 The essay should also connect emotionally to the reader.
 The admission officers must be able to relate with you as a human being in the essay.
 Allowing them to feel the emotions as you tell your story is important to help them remember you by your essay.